isabellwaas/isabellwaas/README.md

 - CharactersWiki-Backend - To be published soon.

 ##### Android Apps
 - [LockScreenMessage](https://github.com/isabellwaas/LockScreenMessage) - Lets you show any message you like permanently on your lock screen.
-It can be especially useful for showing contact information in case the device gets lost.
+It can be especially useful for showing contact information in case the device gets lost

 ##### Desktop Apps
 - [PlanetsOfOurSolarSystem](https://github.com/isabellwaas/PlanetsOfOurSolarSystem) - Interactive infographic that lets you experience and compare the different sizes and distances of the planets of our solar system
 - [ChancellorsOfGermany](https://github.com/isabellwaas/ChancellorsOfGermany) - Interactive infographic that visualizes the chancellors of germany with the help of a timeline

 ##### Scientific Papers
-- ImpactOfStreamingPlatformsOnSociety - To be published soon.
+- [ImpactOfStreamingPlatformsOnSociety](ScientificPaper_ImpactOfStreamingPlatformsOnSociety) - Scientific paper that deals with the digitalization of video and audio consumption as well as gaming through streaming platforms and the influence these technologies have on society
-- ThePotentialOfGraphQLAsAnAlternativeToREST - To be published soon.
+- [ThePotentialOfGraphQLAsAnAlternativeToREST](https://github.com/isabellwaas/ScientificPaper_ThePotentialOfGraphQLAsAnAlternativeToREST) - In this Scientific paper two technologies for implementing APIs, REST and GraphQL, are compared and finally a conclusion is drawn as to whether GraphQL is an appropriate alternative to REST
 <br>

 #### 🌳 &nbsp; Gruenbaum